WebOS: 2013–2018: Acquisition by LG; open-source edition launch

-On February 25, 2013, HP announced that it was selling webOS to LG Electronics for use on its web-enabled smart TVs, replacing its previous NetCast platform.
+On February 25, 2013, HP announced that it was selling webOS to LG Electronics for use on its web-enabled smart TVs to succeed LG's NetCast platform.
 Under the agreement LG Electronics owns the documentation, source code, developers and all related websites.
 However, HP would still hold on to patents from Palm as well as cloud-based services such as the App Catalog.
 In 2014, HP sold its webOS patents to Qualcomm.

+In January 2014, LG introduced its first webOS-based smart TVs at CES 2014.
+The television version adapted webOS from its earlier mobile-device use into a TV interface built around content sources, apps and input switching.
+The early interface included a home area for favorite apps and content sources, with navigation using LG's Magic Remote.

 As well as its use as an OS for smart TVs, LG has expanded its use to various Internet of things devices.
 As a starting point, LG showcased a LG Wearable Platform OS (webOS) smartwatch in early 2015.

 At CES 2017, LG announced a smart refrigerator with webOS.

 On March 19, 2018, LG announced an open-source edition of webOS.
 This edition would allow developers to download the source code for free as well as take advantage of related tools, guides, and forums on its new open source website to become more familiar with webOS and its inherent benefits as a smart device's platform.
-LG hopes that this will help its goal of advancing its philosophy of open platform, open partnership and open connectivity.
+In the corresponding press release LG stated a desire that this will help its goal of advancing "its philosophy of open platform, open partnership and open connectivity".